 You don't need to visit other libraries in order to borrow items which are not in stock at Swansea University.

-Request any books or journal articles through our Inter-library loan service.
+Request any books or journal articles through our Document Supply Services.

 EThOS has been created to offer a single point of access to UK theses and plays a significant role in showcasing UK research to the world.
 EThOS, which is hosted by the British Library, has more than 100 UK universities involved in the project and can offer an ever expanding range of titles as full text downloads.